AliNisarAhmed/my-notes/AWS/Solutions-Arch/100-misc.md

     - Amazon Redshift Spectrum resides on dedicated Amazon Redshift servers that are independent of your cluster.
 Redshift Spectrum pushes many compute-intensive tasks, such as predicate filtering and aggregation, down to the Redshift Spectrum layer.
 Thus, Redshift Spectrum queries use much less of your cluster's processing capacity than other queries.
     - Loading historical data into Redshift via COPY command or Glue ETL job would cost heavy for a one-time ad-hoc process.
 The same result can be achieved more cost-efficiently by using Redshift Spectrum.
 Therefore both these options to load historical data into Redshift are also incorrect for the given use-case.
 26. RDS Custom for Oracle Multi-AZ option?
-27. EC2 placement groups - Spread vs Cluster
-    - A spread placement group can span multiple AZs in the same Region
-    - You can have a max of 7 running instances per AZ per placement group
-29. DNS vs Global Accelerator for Blue/Green Deployments
-    - With AWS Global Accelerator, you can shift traffic gradually or all at once between the blue and the green environment and vice-versa without being subject to DNS caching on client devices and internet resolvers, traffic dials and endpoint weights changes are effective within seconds.
-    -  AWS Global Accelerator is a network layer service that directs traffic to optimal endpoints over the AWS global network, this improves the availability and performance of your internet applications.
-It provides two static anycast IP addresses that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions, such as your Application Load Balancers, Network Load Balancers, Elastic IP addresses or Amazon EC2 instances, in a single or in multiple AWS regions.
-30. CloudFront vs Global Accelerator
-    - CloudFront uses multiple sets of dynamically changing IP addresses while Global Accelerator will provide you a set of static IP addresses as a fixed entry point to your applications.
-    - CloudFront pricing is mainly based on data transfer out and HTTP requests while Global Accelerator charges a fixed hourly fee and an incremental charge over your standard Data Transfer rates, also called a Data Transfer-Premium fee (DT-Premium).
-    - CloudFront uses Edge Locations to cache content while Global Accelerator uses Edge Locations to find an optimal pathway to the nearest regional endpoint.
-    - CloudFront is designed to handle HTTP protocol meanwhile Global Accelerator is best used for both HTTP and non-HTTP protocols such as TCP and UDP.
-    - Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.
 31. S3 transition minimum period
     - The minimum storage duration is 30 days before you can transition objects from S3 Standard to S3 One Zone-IA or S3 Standard-IA, so both these options are added as distractors.
 32. VPC Sharing vs Peering?